tosilfv/scoring-app-frontend/README.md

 <br />
 Favicon was created with https://favicon.io/favicon-generator/

-## NB

-This project is under construction.

 ## Known errors

 (1) If new labs are added and then removed, the "add courses" page's "add course" button will not be disabled even after all input fields are emptied.

-(2) Registering and Login fail in the online production version although locally they succeed.